 Now, try the following steps to recover lost data from an unresponsive Android.

-Launch MiniTool Mobile Recovery for Android and then click Recover from Phone module.
+Launch MiniTool Mobile Recovery for Android and then click the Recover from Phone module.

 Note: if you want to recover data from an SD card, you can click the Recover from SD-Card button.
-Our previous post Two Ways to Recover Deleted Files from SD Card Android is recommended here.
+Our previous post: SD Card Recovery - Recover Files from SD Card in Multiple Cases is recommended here.

 Step 2.
 Connect your phone to your PC